agatoneq/Edukujez-Online-Gradebook/README.md

 ## 🏗️ Core Features

-- User management with group-based permissions
+- User account system with roles: **Administrator, Teacher, Student, Parent**
-- Creation and editing of:
-  - Subjects
-  - Timetables
-  - Students and teacher groups
+- **Timetable creation and management** with assignment of subjects, teachers, and classrooms
+- **Event calendar** with support for activities, replacements, and scheduling
+- **Subject definition** with attached materials, announcements, and grading schemes
-- Grade entry and automatic final grade calculation
+- **Partial and final grade entry**, automatically calculated based on predefined rules
-- Messaging system for internal communication
+- **Messaging system** for internal communication between users
-- Role-specific interfaces for admins, teachers, students, and parents
+- **Behavior notes and comments** visible to authorized roles (e.g. parents)
+- **Group and class management** with teacher and advisor assignments
+- **Student progress tracking** accessible to parents

 ## 💻 How to Run